10 Reasons Why You’ve Already Broken Your Resolutions

 5. You think that by saying it, you’re doing it

 If your goals came into being on December 31, then chances are you still haven’t actually started.
 Or maybe you have but there’s more you can be doing.
 Most of us know that goals need to be specific, measurable, actionable, relevant and time-bound (S.M.A.R.T), but even if they’re a long-term goal, we shouldn’t wait until the end of the year to reflect on them.

-Take Miho Kubagawa who recently wrote for the Huffington Post about her successful year of resolutions.
-For the whole of 2013 her and a dozen friends committed to 12 one-month resolutions, emailing each other on the first of every month to say how they went and what they’d be doing next.
+Take Miho Kubagawa wrote about her successful year of resolutions for the Huffington Post.
+For the whole of 2013 she and a dozen friends committed to 12 one-month resolutions, emailing each other on the first of every month to say how they went and what they’d be doing next.
 They even set up a Google Doc to track everyone’s progress, and she says the group has become ‘each other’s greatest cheerleaders.’
-Whether you’re committing to 12 resolutions or just one, the lesson here is track your progress as you go.
+Whether you’re committing to 12 resolutions or just one, the lesson here is to track your progress as you go.

 And no, I don’t mean Tony Robbins, Richard Branson or Dr Phil.
 To give you an idea, mine’s Mr Blobby.
 He’s a plastic, overweight looking clown figurine with wild eyes and a demented smile – he’s so unhinged-looking that I take one look at his face and it reminds me that life’s a bit crazy and we all just need to try and cope.